 - Bullying or being bullied

 - Episodes of sadness and tearfulness

 - Signs of alcohol, drug, or other substance abuse

-Sometimes it is not clear what contributes to emotional or behavioral problems in children and adolescents.
-If you are concerned about the emotional and behavioral well-being of your child and adolescent, trust your instincts and seek out help.
-Psychotherapists will assess your child or adolescent to determine if there is a need for therapy.
+If you are concerned about your child or adolescent’s emotional and behavioral well-being, trust your instincts and seek help.
+Psychotherapists will assess your child or adolescent to determine if therapy is needed.

-Psychotherapists who work with children and adolescents often use expressive interventions such as play, art, and experiential techniques in session.
-Child and Adolescent Therapist are not limited to these interventions and often employ Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, Brief Solution Focused Therapy, as well as other forms of therapy to address specific treatment goals.
+Psychotherapists working with children and adolescents often use expressive interventions such as play, art, and experiential techniques.
+Child and adolescent therapists are not limited to these interventions and often employ:

-Therapy can support children and adolescents in learning and employing problem solving skills, coping skills, and emotion regulation skills to help them navigate life stressors as well as emotional and behavioral issues.
+Therapy can support children and adolescents in learning and employing problem-solving skills, coping skills, and emotion regulation skills to help them navigate life stressors and emotional and behavioral issues.

 Find Talk Therapy in Seattle at LightHeart Associates

 If you’re looking for couples, family, or individual counseling in Seattle, contact LightHeart Associates today at 425.800.5688 to learn more about our services.